Domestic rabbit: Diet

 As a refinement of the diet of the wild rabbit, the diet of the domestic rabbit is often a function of its purpose.
 Show rabbits are fed for vibrant health, strong musculoskeletal systems, and—like rabbits intended for the fur trade—optimal coat production and condition.
 Rabbits intended for the meat trade are fed for swift and efficient production of flesh, while rabbits in research settings have closely controlled diets for specific goals.
 Nutritional needs of the domestic rabbit may also be focused on developing a physique that allows for the safe delivery of larger litters of healthy kits.
 Optimizing costs and producing feces that meet local waste regulations may also be factors.

 Hay is an essential part of the diet of all rabbits and it is a major component of the commercial food pellets that are formulated for domestic rabbits and available in many areas.
-Most rabbit pellets are alfalfa-based for protein and fiber, with other grains completing the carbohydrate requirements.
+Most rabbit pellets are alfalfa-based for protein and fibre, with other grains completing the carbohydrate requirements.
 Minerals and vitamins are added during production of rabbit pellets to meet the nutritional requirements of the domestic rabbit.
 Along with pellets, many commercial rabbit raisers also feed one or more types of loose hay; alfalfa in particular is used for the growth needs of young rabbits, though it may be too high in protein and calcium for adult rabbits.
 Common sources of hay for rabbits include bluegrass, brome, fescue, marsh, orchard, timothy, oat and ryegrass.